 Patterns are often designed to be knit in pieces and sewn together, even though it’s entirely possible to knit them all at once.
 Why is this?
 There’s an overriding mind set that it’s easier to only focus on one piece at a time, which completely overlooks the fact that sewing is actually a separate skill from knitting.
 Having to sew the pieces together means learning and mastering a whole new skill set.

-With a simple drop-sleeve pullover, conversion will be very easy, simply knit the front and back in the round on a circular needle until you reach the underarms, split the front and back and knit them separately; then pick up the stitches for the sleeves around the armholes and knit them down to the cuff (reversing the sleeve shaping and decreasing as you work down).
+With a simple drop-sleeve pullover, conversion will be very easy, since there’s no shoulder shaping.
+You’ll knit the front and back in the round on a circular needle until you reach the underarms, then split the front and back and knit them separately.
+Pick up the stitches for the sleeves around the armholes and knit them down to the cuff, reversing the sleeve shaping and decreasing as you work down.
+Knitting from the cuff up, you generally increase two stitches every so-many rows—knitting from the top down, you do the same thing, just decrease instead.
 For a cardigan, knit back and forth in rows, working across one front side, then the back, then the other front side (placing markers between the pieces).
 With a set-in sleeve or a raglan, the sleeves could be knit up from the cuff and joined to the body at the underarm; then the entire sweater would be knit in one piece up to the shoulder.

 NOTE: It’s extremely important that you read and understand an pattern before trying to convert it.
 You don’t want to have to rip back a lot of work because you failed to notice a crucial direction for, say, working buttonholes in the right front that wasn’t mentioned in the back or left front instructions.